 As tensions escalated, McKillop rigged a longboat purchased from the owners of the “Tyne” (which had been shipwrecked at Sinclair Head, Cook Strait) with short sail and heavy canvas rigging sufficient to protect his crew against musket fire – and went on scouting missions from the (shambolic) Paremata Barracks, located on the headland at the bottom of this image, into the larger expanse of the Pauatahanui arm.
 At least twice, he narrowly escaped from Te Rangihaeata’s much larger and faster fighting waka (war canoes) – which must have been a stirring sight coming across the water after him, up to 50 motivated paddlers in each.

-On 17 July 1847 he spotted (by telescope from the Barracks) activity in the bushes at Ivey Bay, at the southern end of the Golden Gate peninsula.
+On 17 July 1846 he spotted (by telescope from the Barracks) activity in the bushes at or near Ivey Bay at the southern end of the Golden Gate peninsula (then called Long Point).
 He sailed across and fired small cannon into the bushes.
-Numerous Maori emerged from hiding and stormed across the shallows towards the boat.
+Numerous concealed Ngati Toa, lead by Te Rangihaeata himself, emerged and stormed across the shallows towards the boat.
 In the confusion, a small cannon exploded, McKillop’s face was injured and the British beat a hasty retreat.

 All at the bottom of my street.
 The aerial view is based on the Mayor’s Xmas card of 2011.
-Its in oils, 12″x 36″
+Sold privately 2016.
+Oils, 12″x 36″